fish-shell/fish-shell/sphinx_doc_src/index.rst

 - the side effects take the center of the stage: they transform an **input stream of data** into an **output stream of data**.
 Both of these streams are usually the terminal, but they can be redirected.
 - the arguments become options or switches paired with data: the switches influence the behaviour of the command
-- the return value shrinks to an **exit code**: this exit code is 0 when the command executes normally and between 1 and 255 otherwise.
+- the return value shrinks to an **exit status**: this exit status is generally 0 when the command executes normally and between 1 and 255 otherwise.

 This leads to another way of programming and especially of combining commands: